-Many established ERP vendors are transitioning away from the on-premise model of software deployment and are making the move to SaaS.
+Many ERP vendors are transitioning away from the on-premise model are moving toward cloud and software as a service (SaaS).
 This gives companies in the market for SaaS ERP plenty of choices.

 2020 Top 10 ERP Vendors Report